shenbo18/MusicRecommender/README.md

 The critical part of this sections is to determine the utility of user based on the play log and download log.

 ### Building Recommenders
 Graphlab has a very efficient algorithms to build recommenders on a local machine.
 However, because the utility matrix is very sparse, it is quite slow to obtain recommendations.
 So I had to build the recommender on a Spark cluster.
-The details are in the music_recommender_spark.
+The details are in the music_recommender_spark notebook.

 ### Web Application
 To complete the end-to-end experience of a industry project, I created a web application that read recommendations from a database server and recommend music to the music app users using Flask.